 Bingo!
 Your Madras curry powder is ready.

 Take the powder same as the size of black pepper & taste.
 It must tingle your taste buds.
 This curry powder is meant to be hot & spicy.
-Therefore, don’t skip any ingredient.
-Now let’s talk about the storage.
+Therefore, don’t skip any ingredients.
+Now let’s talk about storage.

 How to Store Madras Curry Powder?

 Generally speaking, cool & dry places are preferred to store powders.
 And our curry powder demands no less than that.
 Henceforth, use an airtight container.
 The curry powder will have lumps when exposed to air.
 Keep this in check.

 The second and most important thing is the storage vessel.
 There are many options—for example, food-grade plastic containers, glass bottles, aluminium & steel Dabba.

 Indian homemakers mostly prefer glass containers to store masala powders.
 An average Indian kitchen will have multiple racks with glass bottles of all sizes.
 All of them were filled with a variety of masala powders.

 Plastic containers are usually a second choice to store masala & spices.
 The reason being plastic is not safe to keep food items for a long time.
 However, premium quality food-grade plastic is durable & safe.
 But that’s a different story.

 As of now, we will go with glass bottles or containers with air-tight lids.